sarl/sarl-jekyll-website/docs/official/tutorials/ParallelExecution.md

 In order to allow the parallel treatment of the events by an agent, each event handler, e.g. `on MyEvent` is run in a dedicated thread.

-> **_Caution:_** In the previous example, there is no warranty about the order of printing of the two messages.
-> Because of the parallel execution of the threads, the `"Agent was spawned"` message may be displayed before the `"Spawn query called"` message.
+<p markdown="1"><span class="label label-danger">Caution</span> In the previous example, there is no warranty about the order of printing of the two messages.
+Because of the parallel execution of the threads, the `"Agent was spawned"` message may be displayed before the `"Spawn query called"` message.</p>

 ## 2. Agent Spawning